10 Things to Do in Mallorca in February

 Sunset on a beach in Mallorca| ©Kamillo Kluth

-The beauty of the Majorcan coast is indisputable and contemplating how the sun sets at sunset is an authentic privilege.
-If you are traveling as a couple, I recommend it, as it is a very romantic plan to put the finishing touch to the Valentine's Day celebration on February 14.
+The beauty of the Mallorcan coast is undeniable, and watching the sun set is a real privilege.
+If you're traveling as a couple, I highly recommend it, as it's a super romantic way to end Valentine's Day on February 14.

-There are countless viewpoints from which you can let yourself be carried away by the magic of the moment:
+There are tons of viewpoints where you can let yourself be carried away by the magic of the moment:

-• Sant Elm: is a small village located at the easternmost point of the island.
-From its privileged location the sunset is shown in all its splendor, with the added attraction of the islet of Sa Dragonera as part of the postcard.
+• Sant Elm: this is a small village located at the easternmost point of the island.
+From its privileged location, the sunset can be seen in all its splendor, with the added attraction of the islet of Sa Dragonera as part of the picture postcard view.

-• Cape Formentor: is another of the ideal places to enjoy a romantic sunset.
-Keep in mind that the road to reach the lighthouse is very winding and at times runs along the edge of cliffs.
+• Cabo Formentor: this is another ideal spot for enjoying a romantic sunset.
+Bear in mind that the road to the lighthouse is very winding and runs along the edge of cliffs in places.

-• Es Colomer viewpoint: if you prefer a less complicated access.
-From here you can enjoy fabulous views of both Cape Formentor and the Tramuntana mountain range.
+• Es Colomer viewpoint: if you prefer a place that is easier to access.
+From here you can enjoy fabulous views of both Cape Formentor and the Tramuntana mountains.

 Temperatures in February in Mallorca